Things may not always go to plan but you can take steps to resolve your issues.

 You can find out more about our compliance options by reading:

 - Fact Sheet - Our enquiry and complaint process (PDF, 222.9 KB)

 - Service delivery – accountability and commitment policy (PDF, 5.5 MB)

 If we need to take further action against a licence holder, the Administrator of Occupational Licensing may decide to put the matter before a disciplinary panel.

 Who is on a disciplinary panel?

-A disciplinary panel is made up of independent industry experts that will assess the matter and make recommendations to the Administrator.
+A disciplinary panel is made up of independent industry experts who will assess a matter and make recommendations to the Administrator.

-For information on the disciplinary process and the panels that assess these matters read:
+For information on the disciplinary process and the panels which assess these matters read: